The NRPDTP Team

 Administrative Team

-Natasha joined the NBI Graduate School Office in June 2021.
-Natasha is responsible for the day to day administration of the NRPDTP and provides support to applicants and students of the programme, as well as to the Management Board, and the academic and professional service staff involved with leading, supervising and delivering the programme.
+Gemma joined the NBI Graduate School Office in October 2022.
+Gemma is responsible for the day to day administration of the NRPDTP and provides support to applicants and students of the programme, as well as to the Management Board, and the academic and professional service staff involved with leading, supervising and delivering the programme.

 NRPDTP Management Board